Vaibhav586/Tile-game/README.md

 ## License
 This project is open source and available under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify the sections or details based on your project's requirements!